iliafilimonov1/food-tracker/README.md

-# Add food
+# Food tracker
-In this section, you will make a POST request to the Firebase API when the user submits the form.
+make a POST request to the Firebase API when the user submits the form.
 This will allow the user to select a food from the <select> dropdown, enter the number of carbs, protein, and fat.
 When the form is submitted, a POST request should be sent containing the data provided by the user, following the API documentation below.